probcomp/bayeslite/doc/bql.rst

 A BQL *population* is a named database object which contains a collection of *variables* and their *statistical data types*.
-The variables of a population correspond to (a subset of) columns in a given SQL table *t*, known as the ''base table'' of the population.

-Just like every column in a SQL table has a data type (such as `INT`, `FLOAT`, or `VARCHAR`) which determines what kind of data can be stored for that column, every variable in a population has a statistical data type (such as `NUMERICAL`, `COUNT`, `MAGNITUDE`, or `NOMINAL`) which determines which probabilistic models are applicable to that variable.
+The variables of a population correspond to (a subset of the) columns in a given SQL table *t*, known as the ''base table'' of the population.
+Analogously to each column in a SQL table having a data type (such as ``INT``, ``FLOAT``, or ``VARCHAR``) which determines what kind of data can be stored for that column, every variable in a population has a statistical data type (such as ``NUMERICAL``, ``COUNT``, ``MAGNITUDE``, or ``NOMINAL``) which determines which probabilistic models are applicable to that variable.

-Note that the term 'column' is used exclusively for a SQL table, while the term 'variable' is used exclusively for a BQL population.
+**Note**: While the terms 'column' and 'variable' are often used exchangeably, formally a 'column' belongs to a SQL table, whereas a 'variable' belongs to a BQL population.

 .. index:: ``CREATE POPULATION``

 ``CREATE POPULATION [IF NOT EXISTS] <pop> FOR <table> WITH SCHEMA (<schema>)``

-   Create a population with base table *t* and statistical data types given by *schema*.
+   Create a population with base *table* and statistical data types given by *schema*.
 The *schema* is defined using any combination of the following statements, separated by semicolons: